 A busy Saturday.
 I just spent five hours with a film crew from the New York bureau of Japan’s NHK television, talking about my research on Eliza Scidmore.

-Miki Ebara, the chief correspondent in New York, first contacted me a year ago not long after I launched this blog.
-She covers disasters as part of her duties and was familiar with Eliza Scidmore’s reporting on the great tsunami on the northeast coast of Japan in 1896.
+Miki Ebara, the chief correspondent in New York, first contacted me a year ago, not long after I launched this blog (previously as “A Great Blooming”).
+She covers disasters as part of her reporting duties and was familiar with Eliza Scidmore’s article in National Geographic on a deadly 1896 tsunami on the northeast coast of Japan.

-Because she shares my fascination with Eliza, Miki decided to do a news feature on the cherry trees in Washington with a segment on my research and what I’ve learned about Eliza’s life.
-The show is scheduled to air on March 30, when the trees in Japan should be at peak bloom.
+Because she shares my fascination with Scidmore, Miki decided to do a news feature on the cherry trees in Washington.
+It includes a segment on my research about Eliza Scidmore.
+The show will air on March 30, when the trees in Japan should be at peak bloom.

-Eliza has become increasingly well known in Japan because of her book Jinrikisha Days in Japan and her role in bringing cherry trees to Washington, so there’s much curiosity about her.
-There’s even an information sign about her posted outside one of Yokohama’s metro stations, near the cemetery where she’s buried.
+Scidmore is fairly well known in Japan because of her book Jinrikisha Days in Japan and her role in bringing cherry trees to Washington.
+She’s buried in Yokohama — a major reason why I need to go.
+There’s a plaque about her posted outside one of Yokohama’s metro stations, near the cemetery where she’s buried.

 It will be exciting to compare notes with other Eliza-philes and to walk in her footsteps.
-I’ve discovered, for example, that she and her mother had a home in Yokohama for a while at No. 6 the Bund, which was the main avenue overlooking the harbor.
+I’ve discovered, for example, that she and her mother had a home in Yokohama on the Bund, the main avenue overlooking the harbor.

 This trip is going to be very fruitful.
 Thanks, Miki!